LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/CustomBots.md

     * **Description**: Enter a description that’s meaningful to you and others.
 Consider including language that identifies the bot's goal and key behaviors
     * **Bot Language**: This setting determines the language-specific model for LivePerson NLU; it also supports the proper rendering of left-to-right and right-to-left languages.
 You specify the bot language when you create the bot, and it can’t be changed afterward.
     * **Bot Group**: Optionally select the [bot group](conversation-builder-bots-bot-groups.html) for the bot.
 A bot can be a member of exactly one group.
-    * **Create Auto Escalation Dialog**: An Auto Escalation dialog is designed to free the consumer from being stuck within a question, which happens when the bot repeatedly doesn’t recognize the consumer’s input.
-The dialog is triggered automatically after a configurable threshold of failures is reached; it gives the consumer the option to be transferred.
-For more on this, see [here](conversation-builder-dialogs-auto-escalation-dialogs.html).

-        If you opt to create an Auto Escalation dialog, there are two more settings to specify:

-        In **Auto Escalation Skill**, specify the ID of the skill to which to escalate (transfer) the conversation.
-You can select from the IDs of the skills configured for your account; alternatively, enter a [botContext variable](conversation-builder-variables-slots.html#variables) like `{$botContext.skillId}` or an [environment variable](conversation-builder-environment-variables.html).
-(You can edit this information later in the Escalation Integration interaction's settings.)

-        In **Auto Escalation Threshold**, select the maximum number of consecutive times the fallback message should be sent within a question before triggering the Auto Escalation dialog.
-Example: You set the threshold to 3.
-The consumer enters an incorrect answer three times, receiving the fallback response each time.
-After the fourth incorrect answer, the Auto Escalation dialog is triggered.
-LivePerson recommends setting this to "3," but you can set this to a different value based on your confidence that the fallback response will resolve the user's issue.
-(You can edit this information later in the dialog's settings.)

 5. Build out the bot, completing and adding the necessary [dialogs](conversation-builder-dialogs-dialog-basics.html) and [interactions](conversation-builder-interactions-interaction-basics.html).
 As you work, test the bot using the Preview tool.
 6. [Save versions](conversation-builder-versions-releases.html#save-a-version) of the bot at important points in its development.
 This allows you to restore a version if you need.